Battling the 'homosexual agenda,' the hard-line religious right has made a series of incendiary claims. But they're just not true.

 Gay men molest children at far higher rates than heterosexuals.

-According to the American Psychological Association, "homosexual men are not more likely to sexually abuse children than heterosexual men are."
+According to the American Psychological Association, children are not more likely to be molested by LGBT parents or their LGBT friends or acquaintances.
 Gregory Herek, a professor at the University of California, Davis, who is one of the nation's leading researchers on prejudice against sexual minorities, reviewed a series of studies and found no evidence that gay men molest children at higher rates than heterosexual men.

 Anti-gay activists who make that claim allege that all men who molest male children should be seen as homosexual.
 But research by A. Nicholas Groth, a pioneer in the field of sexual abuse of children, shows that is not so.
 Groth found that there are two types of child molesters: fixated and regressive.
 The fixated child molester — the stereotypical pedophile — cannot be considered homosexual or heterosexual because "he often finds adults of either sex repulsive" and often molests children of both sexes.
 Regressive child molesters are generally attracted to other adults, but may "regress" to focusing on children when confronted with stressful situations.
 Groth found, as Herek notes, that the majority of regressed offenders were heterosexual in their adult relationships.

 The Child Molestation Research & Prevention Institute notes that 90% of child molesters target children in their network of family and friends, and the majority are men married to women.
 Most child molesters, therefore, are not gay people lingering outside schools waiting to snatch children from the playground, as much religious-right rhetoric suggests.